Diagrams and irregular connections on the Riemann sphere: Abstract

 \section{Abstract}

-We define a diagram associated to any algebraic connection on a vector bundle on a Zariski open subset of the Riemann sphere, generalizing previous constructions to the case when there are several irregular singularities.
-The construction relies on applying the Fourier--Laplace transform to reduce to the case where there is only one irregular singularity at infinity, and then using the definition of Boalch--Yamakawa in that case.
-We prove the diagram is invariant under the symplectic automorphisms of the Weyl algebra, so that there are several readings of the same diagram corresponding to connections with different formal data, usually on different rank bundles.
+We define a diagram associated to any algebraic connection on a vector bundle on a Zariski open subset of the Riemann sphere, extending the definition of Boalch--Yamakawa to the general case featuring several irregular singularities, possibly ramified.
+We prove that the diagram is invariant under the symplectic automorphisms of the Weyl algebra, encompassing the Fourier--Laplace transform.
+As an application, we establish several new cases of the observation that different Lax representations of a given Painlevé-type equation may be read off directly from the diagram, corresponding to connections with different formal data, usually on different rank bundles.